stella-c-sim/Payment-Acceptance-EDA/README.md

 # Payment Acceptance EDA

-Conducting an Exploratory Data Analysis (EDA) on a merchant's payment performance and present findings/recommendations.
+Conduct an Exploratory Data Analysis (EDA) on a merchant's payment performance and present findings/recommendations.